+356-2033-01-78

 Is it easy to immigrate to Malta?

-Foreigners must have a significant reason for moving to Malta, such as a job offer or an endorsement from a university.
+To immigrate to Malta, foreigners must have a significant reason for moving to Malta, such as a job offer or an endorsement from a university.

 The procedure is not very complicated: applicants have to collect and submit all the required documents and get their residence permits after they are approved.
 The application processing time is usually up to 90 days.